RyanSusana/elepy/docs/guides/custom-functionality.md

         logger.info("Product is being updated.");

         // execute extra logic code like sending an e-mail to the boss :D
-        // throw an exception(preferably ElepyErrorMessage) to block the update }
+        // throw an exception(preferably ElepyException) to block the update }

     public void afterUpdate(Product before, Product after, Crud<Product> crud, ElepyContext elepy) {